MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/openjdk.md

 - You will always have an OpenJDK version that works for Android development.

-- Downloading JDK 9+ won’t affect the development experience.
+- Downloading Oracle's JDK 9 or greater won’t affect the development experience.

 - Reduced download size and footprint.